enterprisemodules/oracle_demo/README.md

 ## Required software

-For the box to run it needs a Oracle Database software.
+For the box to run it needs Oracle Database software.

 - `LINUX.X64_193000_db_home.zip`                  (19c oracle home)